 During the COVID-19 pandemic, I started drawing some free-to-download colouring pages with the idea of turning it into a regularly-updated thing.
 I lost interest after five pages.

 When I used to use NearlyFreeSpeech.NET, I wrote a simple Python package that made using their API a little easier.
-(Be aware that I wrote this during my cram-as-much-shit-into-as-few-lines-as-possible phase.)
+Be aware that I wrote this during some sort of cram-as-much-shit-into-as-few-lines-as-possible phase.

 A bunch of code and text snippets, and a simple application for expanding placeholder content.
 I only really used a small handful of snippets, so those now live with my dotfiles.